ayla-taylor/ao3_stat_tracker/README.md

 To install:
 1. download the directory
 2. using the terminal (see [this tutorial](https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955) if you are unfamilar.) access the directory.
-3. run the following command: `pip install -m requirements.txt`
+3. run the following command: `pip install -r requirements.txt`

 ### Running the program: